csmith-project/creduce/INSTALL.md

 ### Prereqs

-C-Reduce is written in Perl, C++, and C.  To compile and run C-Reduce, you will need a development environment that supports these languages.
+C-Reduce is written in Python3, C++, and C.  To compile and run C-Reduce, you will need a development environment that supports these languages.
 C-Reduce's build system requires CMake or GNU Make (*not* BSD Make).